 Individuals who believe they have not been treated according to these standards by anyone acting on behalf of AIR are requested to make their concerns known by contacting the Executive Director.

-Mail – AIR Treatment of Members and Consumers
+Treatment of Consumers

 With respect to interactions with consumers or those applying to be consumers, the Executive Director will not cause or allow conditions, procedures, or decisions that are unsafe, undignified, or unnecessarily intrusive.

 The Executive Director will not: